-The existing Board has reviewed the Company's corporate governance practices for the financial year ended 31 December 2014 (the "Year"), and has formed the opinion that the Company was unable to ensure compliance of certain of the then provisions of the CG Code for the Financial Year.
+The existing Board has reviewed the Company's corporate governance practices for the financial year ended 31 December 2015 (the "Year"), and has formed the opinion that the Company was unable to ensure compliance of certain of the then provisions of the CG Code for the Financial Year.
 Such non-compliance is set out in the table below:

 The then code provision Reason for the non-compliance and improvement actions took or to be taken A.1.1 to A.1.5, C.3.1 Due to loss of records, the Company was unable to ensure there were regular Board meetings and committee meeting were held for the Year.
 A.1.8 No insurance cover was arranged for the Year.
-The Company will arrange insurance cover immediately upon the resumption of trading of the Company's shares.
-A.2.1 Before the removal of Mr. Lai Yueh-Hsing as director on 9 October 2014, Mr. Lai Yueh-Hsing has been both the Chairman and chief executive officer of the Company.
-Given the Company's current stage of development, the Board considers that vesting the roles of Chairman and chief executive officer in the same person facilitates the execution of the Company's business strategies and maximizes effectiveness of its operations.
-The Board shall nevertheless review the structure from time to time and shall consider the appropriate adjustment should suitable circumstance arise.
+The existing management will arrange insurance cover immediately upon the resumption of trading of the Company's shares.
 A.2.5 The Company was not in compliance with certain code provisions as set out in the CG Code for the Year.
 The existing Chairman has confirmed that he will take active action to improve and monitor the corporate governance practice of the Group.
 A.4.2 No general meeting was held during the Year.
 Therefore, no Directors have been subject to retirement and re-election by the Shareholders at the general meeting.
 General meeting will be held in due course for the retirement and re-election of Directors.

-The then code provision Reason for the non-compliance and improvement actions took or to be taken C.1.5 Due to change of auditor, there were no annual and interim results of the Group for the Year presented to regular Board meetings for approval.
+C.1.5 Due to change of auditor, there were no annual and interim results of the Group for the Year presented to regular Board meetings for approval.
 E.1.1, E.1.2, E.1.3, E.2.1 No general meeting was held during the Year.
 General meeting of the Company will be arranged in due course.